awsdocs/aws-proton-administrator-guide/doc_source/template-view.md

 # View template data<a name="template-view"></a>

-You can view lists of templates with details and view individual templates with detail data by using the [AWS Proton console](https://console.aws.amazon.com/proton/)\.
+You can view lists of templates with details and view individual templates with detail data by using the [AWS Proton console](https://console.aws.amazon.com/proton/) and AWS CLI\.

 *Customer managed* environment template data includes the `provisioned` parameter with the value `CUSTOMER_MANAGED`\.